rouvinerh/tp/docs/DeveloperGuide.md

 The user's input is processed to add a `Period` as follows:

-1. `handler.handleHealth()` determines the type of health add is `period`, and calls the `parser.parsePeriodInput()` method to process the user's period input.

-2. `parser.parsePeriodInput()` splits the input using `parser.splitPeriodInput()` using the flags, returning a `String[]` variable.
+1. `parser.parsePeriodInput()` splits the input using `parser.splitPeriodInput()` using the flags, returning a `String[]` variable.
     - Method also extracts the optional end date parameter if present.

-3. `validation.validatePeriodInput()` is called to validate each parameter.
+2. `validation.validatePeriodInput()` is called to validate each parameter.
 If no exceptions caused by invalid parameters are thrown, the validated parameters are used to create the new `Period` object.

-4. The `Period` constructor adds the newly created object into `healthlist.PERIODS`.
+3. The `Period` constructor adds the newly created object into `healthlist.PERIODS`.

-5. The `Period` object is passed to `output.printAddPeriod()` and a message acknowledging the successful adding is printed to the screen.
+4. The `Period` object is passed to `output.printAddPeriod()` and a message acknowledging the successful adding is printed to the screen.

 Overloaded constructor is used to add the optional end date.

-This is the sequence diagram for adding a period from `parser.parsePeriodInput()`:
+This is the sequence diagram for adding a period entry:

 ![Period Sequence Diagram](img/sequence_diagrams/period_sequence.png)

 ##### Make Period Prediction

 The user's input is processed to make a period prediction if there are **at least 4 `Period` objects recorded** as follows:

-1. `handler.handleHealth()` determines the type of health which is `prediction`, and calls the `parser.parsePredictionInput()` method to process the user's prediction input.
+1. The `parser.parsePredictionInput()` method to process the user's prediction input.

 2. If the size of `PeriodList` is larger or equals to 4, `printLatestThreeCycles()` is called to print the latest three cycles.
 Else, an exception is thrown.